A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: Introduction

+For the case of weak orders, \cite{kelly1994free} generalizes the free triple property to a condition called \emph{k-flexible triple}, $k$-FT, (see \cite{kelly1994free} for the definition).
+As \cite{kelly1994free} says, the free triple property is equivalent to $13$-FT assumption (the lesser the $k$, the weaker is the assumption).
+However, as \cite{kelly1994free} points out, most proofs of Arrow's theorem (by the time \cite{kelly1994free} was published) only require the $4$-FT assumption.
+Moreover, \cite{kelly1994free} argues that $3$-FT is enough, but $2$-FT is not.
+Adapting the $k$-FT definition to strict orders, it would be easy to show that $k$-FT is stronger than $\mathcal{D}^{\text{PT}}\cap\mathcal{D}^{\text{DT}}$ for $k\ge 4$ and that these two conditions are logically unrelated for $n\ge 4$ voters if $1\le k\le 3$.
+Saturating domains, the chain property, $k$-FT, and $\mathcal{D}^{\text{PT}}\cap\mathcal{D}^{\text{DT}}$ are all properties defined at the level of triples of alternatives.

-In order to extend the topological arguments to any finite number of alternatives and voters, we apply some ideas of well-known proofs of Arrow theorem based on (almost-)decisive coalitions and ultrafilters \cite{CAMPBELL200235, Hansson, KIRMAN1972267}.The general idea behind these proofs is to fix an arbitrary SWF $F$ satisfying the assumptions of interest and show that the set of (almost-)decisive coalitions w.r.t. $F$ forms an ultrafilters w.r.t. the set of all voters.
+Our proof that the domains in $\mathcal{D}^{\text{PT}}\cap\mathcal{D}^{\text{DT}}$ cannot escape Arrow's impossibility shares ideas of well-known proofs of Arrow theorem based on (almost-)decisive coalitions and ultrafilters \cite{CAMPBELL200235,Hansson,KIRMAN1972267}.
+As noted by \cite[p.
+49]{CAMPBELL200235}, the ultrafilter approach in turn contains the same elements as Arrow's proof in \cite{ArrowKennethJoseph1963Scai} arranged in a different manner.
+One main idea in \cite{CAMPBELL200235,Hansson,KIRMAN1972267} is to fix an arbitrary SWF $F$ satisfying the assumptions of interest and show that the set of (almost-)decisive coalitions w.r.t. $F$ forms an ultrafilters w.r.t. the set of all voters.
 Then, the existence of a dictator can be deduced.
-However, that the proofs of \cite{CAMPBELL200235, Hansson, KIRMAN1972267} use to the classical Arrovian framework (as opposed to a combinatorial topology one).
+However, the proofs of \cite{CAMPBELL200235,Hansson,KIRMAN1972267} use the classical Arrovian framework, as opposed to a combinatorial topology one.
 Also, the proofs of \cite{Hansson,KIRMAN1972267} assume the unrestricted domain, the proof of \cite{CAMPBELL200235} domains satisfying the chain property, and the proof of our generalization of Arrow's theorem assumes domains in $\mathcal{D}^{\text{PT}}\cap\mathcal{D}^{\text{DT}}$.
+Our proof of Lemma \ref{lem:contagioLemma} in Section \ref{sec:generalization} is similar in spirit to the \say{local approach} started by \cite{KalaiMullerSatterthwaite} (see \cite{LEBRETON2011191} for more on this approach).